Agentic Economic Modeling: Agentic Modeling for Regional Experiment

 \subsection{Bias Correction for Regional Experiment}

 Although the LLM often predicts the correct treatment direction, its effect size differs from human results, requiring bias correction similar to conjoint.
-Yet unlike conjoint tasks with order-level data, regional experiments lack customer-level choices, so loss must be computed at the \textbf{zip3 level}.
+Yet unlike conjoint tasks with order-level data, regional experiments lack customer-level choices, so loss must be computed at the \textbf{ZIP3 level}.

-Let $s_{z}^h\in \mathbb{R}^K$ denote the vector of delivery option shares for area $z$ observed in a small scale human experiment (by either shortening the experiment duration or reducing the experiment area).
-As discussed in Section~\ref{sec:mix-model}, our mixture bias correction model then operates as follows: Given a triplet set $\mathcal{T}_z^{train}$ from a certain zipcode $z$, it learns a weight for each triplet $t_i=(o_i,p_i,c_i^l)\in \mathcal{T}_z^{train}$.
+Let $s_{z}^h\in \mathbb{R}^K$ denote the vector of delivery option shares for area $z$ observed in a small scale human experiment.
+As discussed in Section~\ref{sec:mix-model}, our mixture bias correction model learns a weight for each triplet $t_i=(o_i,p_i,c_i^l)$.
 Suppose the encoded feature representation of persona $p_i$ and order $o_i$ is $h_i$.
-The input to the model is a batch of such representations from the same zipcode $H=\{h_1,...h_N\}$, then, similar to the attention mechanism~\cite{bahdanau2014neural}, the weight for a pair of persona and order is
+The input to the model is a batch of such representations from the same ZIP3 $H=\{h_1,...h_N\}$, then, similar to the attention mechanism~\citep{bahdanau2014neural}, the weight for a pair of persona and order is: